This

 "Mr. Monk and His Biggest

-Fan.
-She also agreed to answer
+also agreed to answer a few

-a few of my questions.
+of my questions.

 Interview